NativeScript/docs-v7/ui/styling.md

 {% angular %}
 ### Component specific CSS

-In an Angular application everything is a component, therefore it is very common task is to add a component specific css.
-Adding a component specific css in a NativeScript-Angular app involves using `styles` or `styleUrls` options of the component.
+In an Angular application everything is a component, therefore it is very common task is to add some CSS code that should only apply to one component.
+Adding component specific CSS in a NativeScript-Angular app involves using a component’s `styles` or `styleUrls` property.

 ```TypeScript
 @Component({